The eight planets of our Solar System

 - our Solar System has eight planets – Pluto was ninth, but it is very small and now it’s called a planetoid (dwarf planet).

-- over 200 plants have been detached orbiting other stars – it’s called extra-solar planets.
+- over 200 plants have been detached orbiting other stars – it’s called extrasolar planets or Exoplanets

 - today improved detection techniques may reveal smaller planets orbiting further out in space.